VJC SCHOLARSHIP PROGRAM

 The applicant has shown selfless, servant leadership in outreach activities, demonstrating a commitment to others through participation in events sponsored by one’s church, school, or community (or initiated independently in whole or in part by the applicant).

-The applicant intends to major or minor in an undergraduate program at an accredited 2- or 4-year college or university in music, other performing or visual arts, education, social work/human services, theology, or another area of study that credibly charts a path toward making positive contributions to one’s community (post-graduation) through direct service to others or alternative means.
+The applicant intends to major or minor in an undergraduate program at an accredited 2- or 4-year college or university in music, other performing or visual arts, education, social work/human services, theology, or any other area of study that credibly leads toward making positive contributions to one’s community (post-graduation) through direct service to others or alternative/indirect means.

 The applicant is currently participating in the Valley Jazz Cooperative as a positive, contributing member of a VJC ensemble.

 The applicant must submit a completed Valley Jazz Cooperative Scholarship Program application form, as well as a copy of the applicant’s high school transcript, current through senior year mid-term grades, providing one’s cumulative high school GPA.

 The applicant may also choose to include a supporting (confidential) letter of recommendation from a pastor/worship leader, teacher, project supervisor, or mentor, addressing the applicant’s candidacy for this scholarship and (if applicable) providing details of the applicant’s involvement in one or more service/outreach activities.

 Completed applications must be received each year by MSW Ministries by April 1st.
 If April 1st falls on a weekend, then completed applications must be received by the first business day after April 1st.
 Please note that no application materials will be returned.